cbochs/portal.nvim/README.md

 ### Slots

 To search for an exact set of results, one or more **slots** may be provided to a query.
-Each slot will be attempt to be matched with its exact order (and index) preserved.
+Each slot will attempt to be matched with its exact order (and index) preserved.

 <details>
 <summary><b>Examples</b></summary>